grea09/color/doc/heart-icapsv3.md

 * *Related subgoals* are all the new open conditions inserted by new steps.
 * *Related threats* are the causal links threatened by the insertion of a new step or the deletion of a guarding link.

 Flaws can also become irrelevant when a resolver is applied.
+It is always the case for the targeted flaw, but this can also affect other flaws.
 Those *invalidated flaws* are removed from the agenda upon detection:

 * *Invalidated subgoals* are subgoals satisfied by the new causal links or the removal of their needer.
 * *Invalidated threats* happen when the breaker no longer threatens the causal link because the order guards the threatened causal link or either of them have been removed.